marcel-goldschen-ohm/PyQtImageViewer/README.md

     image = QImage(fileName)

     # Display the image in the viewer.
+    # If you have numpy and qimage2ndarray installed, you could
+    # directly input a NumPy 2D array to setImage().
     viewer.setImage(image)

     # Handle left mouse clicks with your own custom slot